HHNM/Adventure_Game/README.md

 ## Special Thanks

-The playlist from the [codewithross](https://github.com/russs123/Shooter) youtube channel was a great guide to help me start coding the game with python
+The playlist from the [Coding With Russ](https://youtube.com/playlist?list=PLjcN1EyupaQm20hlUE11y9y8EY2aXLpnv) youtube channel was a great guide to help me start coding the game with python